rsbabcock/sql/musichistory/README.md

     FROM Album a

 #11.Using MAX() function, write a select statement to find the song with the longest duration.
 The result should display the song title and the duration.

+    SELECT  max(s.SongLength), s.title

+    FROM Song s

 #12.Modify the previous query to also display the title of the album.

+    SELECT  max(s.SongLength), s.title, a.title

+    FROM Song s

+    JOIN Album a

+    ON s.albumId = a.albumid